 A. THE VR PROGRAM;

-In FFY 19, DVR served 9,374 individuals.
-Based on historical data, estimates for FFY 20 and FFY 21 are for 10,000 individuals served each year.
+In FFY 21 , DVR served individuals.
+Based on projected estimates impacted by the ongoing COVID-19 pandemic, estimates for FFY 22 and FFY 23 are for 8,500 individuals served each year.

 B. THE SUPPORTED EMPLOYMENT PROGRAM; AND

-Maine DVR was not able to expend Supported Employment grant funds for FFY 19.
-In FFY 20, DVR received $252,000 in Supported Employment grant funding.
+Maine DVR was not able to expend Supported Employment grant funds in recent fiscal years. .
+In FFY 21, DVR received $252,000 in Supported Employment grant funding.
 DVR has struggled to expend Supported Employment funds in recent years due to limitations on how funding may be used.
-In FFY 2019, DVR served 626 individuals in a Supported Employment plan.
-DVR anticipates having funding to serve 650 individuals in FFY 2020 and FFY 2021, however due to limited demand and ability to spend Supported Employment funds for youth, DVR is unlikely to be able to fully spend its Supported Employment funds for adults.
+Specifically, DVR has demand for Supported Employment (A) funds but not the matching demand for Supported Employment (B) funds.
+Supported Employment (A) funds may only be drawn down at the same amount as Supported Employment (B) funds are – which has resulted in Supported Employment funds being returned

 C. EACH PRIORITY CATEGORY, IF UNDER AN ORDER OF SELECTION.